LouisCE/warrior-path/README.md

 - **Sign Up Today** button with hover animation.
 - **Branding** that introduces the ethos of Warrior Path Martial Arts.

 All interactions are mobile-optimized.
-Buttons are styled consistently across the page with high-contrast color and accessible sizing.
+Buttons are styled consistently across the page with high-contrast colour and accessible sizing.
 Layout adapts naturally for smaller screens.

 [Back to top](#contents)